ChristoffBo/homeassistant/updater/README.md

 Sends a notification (if enabled).

-Scheduled by cron, runs in your timezone.
+Scheduled by HomeAssistant Please Create an Automation.